villhei/elixirtut/elixir_web/app/chapters/05_functions_modules.md

 end
 ```

-Create a new file called `math.ex` and save the contents above inside the file.
+Now it's time to create a new file called `math.ex` with the contents above.

 ```bash
 $ elixirc math.ex
 ```

-When the module is defined in it's own file, the module can be compiled with the `elixirc` command followed by the filename.
-The bytecode resulting from the compilation of our example can be found from the file `Elixir.Math.beam`
+When the module is defined in it's own file, the module is compiled with the `elixirc` command followed by the filename.
+The bytecode resulting from the compilation of our example is found in the file `Elixir.Math.beam`

 ```elixir
 iex> Math.square(2)
 4
 ```

-When executing the `iex` REPL in the same directory the compiled file is stored in, the module is automatically available for the Elixir interpreter.
+When executing the `iex` REPL in the same directory the compiled file is stored in, the module is automatically available for use with the Elixir interpreter.
+Automatic inclusion of modules is an easy way to gain an entry point to your code for debugging and taking your code for a test drive.

 ## Functions
 ### Functions as first-class citizens
 <div class="key-concept">
  ![Key concept][lambda]<span>Functions are first-class citizens</span>
  <p>Extensive use and composition of short, single purpose functions is one of the distinguishing properties of functional programming.
-Functions are first class citizens in functional programming: functions are acceptable parameters for functions, functions can be anonymous or named, assigned to variables, stored in data structures and functions can return functions as their return values.</p>
+Functions are often rederred to as first-class citizens in functional programming: functions are acceptable parameters for functions, functions can be anonymous or named, assigned to variables, stored in data structures and functions can return functions as their return values.</p>

 <p>In other words, function is a value with the type function, which when evaluated, reduces to the return value generated by the expression captured by the function. </p>
 </div>